Introduction

 Stationary

 Fuel cells can be deployed as Combined Heat & Power (CHP) technology that provides both power and thermal energy, and can nearly double energy efficiency at a customer site, typically from 35 to 40 percent.
-Buidling types with high electricity consumption that would make acceptable applications for on-site stationary generation include education, inpatient healthcare, food sales, food services, lodging, public assembly, and uninterruptable power sources.
+Building types with high electricity consumption that would make acceptable applications for on-site stationary generation include education, inpatient healthcare, food sales, food services, lodging, public assembly, and uninterruptable power sources.

 Portable